 The latest issue of COBBLESTONE celebrates the 50th anniversary of the moon landing in 1969.
 Everyone knows the names Neil Armstrong and Buzz Aldrin, but what about Katherine Johnson?
 In “The Path to The Moon,” girls can meet the woman who provided exact calculations that let the crew of Apollo 11 land on the moon.
-Follow the events of her life and work right up to receiving the Presidential Medal of Freedom from Barack Obama.
+Although this story actually appears in CRICKET Magazine, not COBBLESTONE, this is still a tie-in with the July/August 2019 issue of COBBLESTONE, which covers the moon landing.
+Follow the events of Johnson’s life and work right up to receiving the Presidential Medal of Freedom from Barack Obama.
 Although you and your daughters may have seen a fictionalized version of Johnson in the movie Hidden Figures, you can read the true story here!

 Maybe your family has been to all seven continents, including Antarctica, or maybe you’ve never left your state.
 Either way, it’s easy to tell when a girl has been bitten by the travel bug!
 If your daughter loves to meet new people, try new foods, and learn new languages, FACES is the magazine for her!
 FACES is a journey around the world and back, engaging with people, cultures, and places around the globe.
 Packed with illuminating articles, breathtaking photos, folktales, art projects, and recipes, FACES is perfect for girls who want to know what life is like for kids around the world.